 A forward-thinking culture, innovation and international partnerships characterise the Netherland’s diverse research activities.
 The principal research council, the Netherlands Organisation for Scientific Research (NWO) – an independent body part-funded by the Dutch Ministry of Education, Culture and Science – receives around €400 million each year, and allocates grants and subsidies to scientists from around the world.
 The NWO also manages eight prominent research institutes and funds around 5,800 research projects annually.

-There are generous grants on offer for early-career researchers through programmes such as RUBICON, which allow foreign nationals to spend a year at a top research institution, and the Vidi grant for postdoctoral researchers.
+There are generous grants on offer for early-career researchers through programmes such as RUBICON, which allow foreign nationals to spend a year at a top research institution.
 Dutch companies and the government are the most important financial backers of research, with the private sector making up 60% of all research activities.
 The country is home to knowledge-intensive businesses and worldwide market leaders such as Shell, Philips and Unilever, which provide their own funding programmes to attract talented international postdocs.